reapchain/reapchain/README.md

 **Warnings**: Initial development is in progress, but there has not yet been a stable.

 # How to contribute
-check out [CONTRIBUTING.md](CONTRIBUTING.md) for our guidelines & policies for how we develop Finschia.
+check out [CONTRIBUTING.md](CONTRIBUTING.md) for our guidelines & policies for how we develop ReapChain.
 Thank you to all those who have contributed!

 # Guide && Resources
 - [ReapchainGuide](https://reapchain.gitbook.io/mainnet)